liambyrnenz/XcodeSnippets/README.md

 ## Contributing

-If you create your own snippets within Xcode and want to add them to this repo, run `./copy-snippets.sh -r`.
+If you create your own snippets within Xcode and want to add them to your local copy of this repo, run `./copy-snippets.sh -r`.
 This copies snippets from Xcode's default location to the folder where the script resides.

 Note that by default, the `.codesnippet` files are named and identified with UUIDs.
 It is recommended to rename them to be more descriptive before you commit.